echebbi/eclipse-discord-integration/README.md

 Discord is updated each time the current selection in Eclipse IDE changes.
 However, Discord can take up to 15s to update.
 Unfortunaly, this setting is server-side: Discord limits how fast the Rich Presence can be updated, and we have no way to change this.

+## Deactivate Discord Rich Presence

+Once the plug-in is installed, Discord Rich Presence is automatically started on Eclipse startup.
+As a result, Discord displays **Playing Eclipse IDE** as a status message as soon as Eclipse is opened.
+This behavior may not be desirable.

+Currently, there is no option to prevent this once the plug-in is started.
+However, it is possible to deactivate it: this way, the plug-in won't be launched at Eclipse startup.
+To this end:

+1. Open Eclipse Preferences (`Help` > `Preferences`)
+2. Open the _Startup and Shutdown_ page (`Window` > `Startup and Shutdown`)
+3. Uncheck _Eclipse Discord Integration_
+4. Reboot Eclipse IDE

+From that time on, Discord won't be notified anymore by Eclipse IDE.
+In order to re-activate Rich Presence, follow the steps above and check _Eclipse Discord Integration_ again.

 ## Work in Progress

-**Disclaimer**: The work is still in progress and the plug-in is not available yet.
+**Disclaimer**: The work is still in progress.
 The code will also be refactored and the API is likely to change.

 ## Thanks